 - The Council has followed a strategy of developing new units through grant funding, mainly from the European Union and Welsh Government.
-Examples of recent developments include new units at Penrhos, Holyhead, and units on the Bryn Cefni Industrial Estate. - During 2010 to 2015, a number of smallholding properties were disposed of, and land merged to create larger more viable units.
+Examples of recent developments include new units at Penrhos, Holyhead, and units on the Bryn Cefni Industrial Estate. - Seeking to develop new units in North Anglesey and Llangefni, with an estimated investment of £12m, but funding has yet to be secured. - During 2010 to 2015, a number of smallholding properties were disposed of, and land merged to create larger more viable units.
 The capital receipts from the sale of properties was reinvested in upgrading the remaining properties.
 However, this source of funding is no longer available.